 4) Customer Service Based

-When determining which digital software you plan on going with, consider a company where customer service is a priority.
-You’re likely to have a lot of questions that require thorough answers and explanation.
+When determining which digital software to choose, consider a company where customer service is a priority.
+You’re likely to have a lot of questions that require thorough answers.

-Some offer potential buyers a three-page questionnaire so they can thoroughly understand what it is they want to accomplish with their marketing campaign.
+Some providers offer potential customers a comprehensive questionnaire so they can identify what they want to accomplish with their marketing campaigns.

-From that questionnaire, they are able to determine what it is they want to accomplish with their digital signage.
-Once they figure that out, they can recommend what kind of hardware and software is needed.
+This, in turn, helps determine what they will need to accomplish with digital signage.
+Once this is figured out, the vendor can recommend what kind of hardware and software is needed.